-MODIS-Atmosphere web site including a complete file specification, details on the format and content, modification history, and known problems.
-Also available are programs and tools that can read and image L3 HDF file SDSs.
+MODIS-Atmosphere web site, including a complete file specification, details on the format and content, modification history, and known problems.
+Also available are programs and tools that can be uses to read and image L3 HDF SDSs.

 7.0.
 Interpretation of Data: Frequently Asked Questions